farshadnick/public-monitoring/SCALING_SUMMARY.md

 ---

-**GuardianEye** is now ready to scale from a single server to enterprise deployment! 🚀
+**Watcher** is now ready to scale from a single server to enterprise deployment! 🚀

 Choose your deployment architecture, configure your environment variables, and you're good to go!